elliotclowes/learnt.me/Drafts/Lessons Learnt in My First 30 Days as a Business Analyst.md

 - active listening
 	- you need to be listening so that you can action an off-hand comment
 	- You need to be vigilant in this WFH age.
 You have a distraction device in front of you.
-It’s to
+It’s tough to resist checking that email that just came in.
+		- I struggle with this.
 - stragic thinking
 	- set aside time for it.
 	- stop just being reactive and fighting fires